Introduction

 - always be transparent and accountable with effective and informed human oversight.

-- always be used in a manner consistent with BBC editorial values, in particular of accuracy, impartiality, fairness and privacy.
+- always be used in a manner consistent with BBC editorial values, in particular accuracy, impartiality, fairness and privacy.

 This Guidance is intended to outline how AI can be used by the BBC, and all those who supply content to the BBC, in a manner consistent with Editorial Guidelines and the BBC's editorial values.